Powerland Heritage Park: Great Oregon Steam-Up

-The signature event at Antique Powerland is the Great Oregon Steam-Up, an event held each year during mid-summer when many of the exhibits, normally displayed in a non-operational state, are fired up and shown running.
-The Steam-Up includes events such as a parade of vintage power equipment, sawmill demonstrations, demonstrations of using vintage equipment to harvest wheat, and numerous other exhibits.
-The year 2010 marked the Steam-Up's 40th anniversary.
+The signature event at Powerland Heritage Park is the Great Oregon Steam-Up, an event held each year during mid-summer (end of July and beginning of August) when many of the exhibits, normally displayed in a non-operational state, are fired up and shown running.
+The Steam-Up includes events such as a parade of vintage power equipment, sawmill demonstrations, demonstrations of using vintage equipment to harvest wheat.
+There are also numerous other exhibits during Steam-Up of vintage machinery, rail, road, construction, logging, and agricultural equipment.
+The year 2025 marks the Steam-Up's 55th anniversary.